simeonpashley/simeonpashley.github.io/_posts/2011-02-16-how-to-choose-the-best-website-designer.md

 Basically, a picture does speak a thousand words.
 The best website designers will have a portfolio of successful sites.
 So ask questions.
 Seek references.
-Visit websites they’ve created.
+Visit websites they've created.
 Notice the page ranking with the search engines.

 **Experience**